 The wind farm will be connected by cables which form the so-called internal cable network within the farm area.
-Laying submarine cables for the internal cable network on the continental shelf requires a permit under § 3 and § 2 b of the Continental Shelf Act (SFS 1966:314) (CSA) subject to governmental review.
+Laying submarine cables for the internal cable network on the continental shelf requires a permit under § 3 and § 2 b of the Act on the Continental Shelf (SFS 1966:314) (ACS) subject to governmental review (Department of Enterprise).
 The company intends to apply for such a permit in connection with the permit application for the wind farm.
-In a permit assessment under CSA certain rules in the Environmental Code (EC) apply, including Chapters 2 and Chapter 5. §§ 3-5 EC.
-For measures involving drilling or blasting, the relevant provisions in Chapter 6 of the EC under § 3 of CSA apply.
-Where appropriate, a specific environmental assessment will be conducted and an Environmental Impact Assessment (EAI) will be produced.
+In a permit assessment under CSA certain rules in the Environmental Code (EC) apply, including Chapters 2 and Chapter 5. §§ 3-5 EC and the provisions of Chapter 6 of the EC under § 3 CSA.
+A specific environmental assessment will be conducted and an Environmental Impact Assessment (EAI) will be produced.